tcjcodes/nutritional-therapy-site/src/content/services/index.md

 Packages of 5 sessions $375 ($75 per session)

-_Please note that Functional Nutrition or Applied Psycho-Neurobiology services are not covered by insurance.
+_Please note that Functional Nutrition, Applied Psycho-Neurobiology, and Family Constellation services are not covered by insurance.
 Payment is expected at time of service._

 - - -

 #### DISCLAIMER AND GUIDELINES

 A Functional Nutritional Therapy Practitioner (FNTP) is a paraprofessional certified by the Nutritional Therapy Association, Inc. trained to evaluate a client’s nutritional needs, support normal function, and identify nutritional deficiencies.
 A FNTP makes recommendations of dietary changes, lifestyle considerations, and nutritional supplementation based on client information, assessments, muscle testing, and lingual-neuro testing.

-A Functional Nutritional Therapy Practitioner and Applied Psycho-Neurobiology Practitioner is not trained to provide medical diagnosis or treatment of any medical or pathological condition, illness, injury, or disease.
+A Functional Nutritional Therapy Practitioner, Applied Psycho-Neurobiology Practitioner, and Family Constellation Facilitator are s not trained to provide medical diagnosis or treatment of any medical or pathological condition, illness, injury, or disease.
 No recommendation or comment made by a Functional Nutritional Therapy Practitioner should be construed as being medical advice or diagnosis.